-From the Natural Resources Conservation Service (NRCS), the soil on the site as mapped by the Soil Conservation Service (SCS) is the Columbine gravelly sandy loam (Soil No. 19).
-The soil is apart of hydrologic group A, with moderate erosion potential.
+From the Natural Resources Conservation Service (NRCS), the soils on the site as mapped by the Soil Conservation Service (SCS) are of the Columbine gravelly sandy loam (Soil No. 19) - hydrologic group A, with moderate erosion potential.
 Hydrologic Soil Group A soils have a high infiltration rate when thoroughly wet.
 These consist mainly of deep, well drained to excessively drained sands or gravelly sands.
 These soils have a high rate of water transmission.
 Potential effects of soil erosion include compaction, loss of soil structure, nutrient degradation, soil salinity and increased sediment load downstream.